 - 1. Obesity in adults is defined as body mass index ≥ 30 kg /m2 based on self reported height and weight. - 2.
 Self reported lifetime prevalence Survey respondent answered "yes" to "have you ever been told by a healthcare professional that you have high blood pressure / high cholesterol?" - 3.
-Food Insecurity: Respondents were asked "How often in the past 12 months would you say you were worried or stressed about having enough money to buy nutritious meals?"
-Responses of "sometimes", "usually", or "always" were considered to be food insecure.
+Food Insecurity: Respondent was asked "How often in the past 12 months would you say you were worried or stressed about having enough money to buy nutritious meals?
+Always, Usually, Sometimes, Rarely, or Never."
+Respondents who answered Sometimes, Usually, or Always were considered to be food insecure.